sergiog23/academic-kickstart/content/post/Classify_post/index.md

 [Github](https://github.com/sergiog23/YoutubeSearchClassify/blob/master/README.md)

 ## Challenges faced:
- Some of the challenges I faced when developing the classifier was
+ Some of the challenges I faced when developing the classifier was the Dataset I was using, the dataset on kaggle was comprised of two csv's.One had the textual component which was the description and the other had the primary genre of the app.
+I tried to to process both CSV's separately and it was taking significantly long.
+I had to merge the column of the prime_genre to the main CSV and ran it that way.

 ## Experiments
+For my experiments I changed the smoothing parameter and modified it to see what produced the best results. a=0.1, a=10, a=50, a=100

 ## References: